Black Powder War: Plot summary

 The turning-point of the siege is the arrival of Tharkay, now at the head of the flock of Turkish ferals.
 Using these dragons and techniques observed in China, Laurence is able to rig out the entire flock as public transportation and evacuate the city, dropping the civilians into the waiting arms of the Royal Navy.
 Despite a harried exfiltration under fire and the loss of the city, Temeraire and Laurence are relieved to finally be returning to Britain.

+Reception

+The book currently holds a rating of 3.91 out of 5 on Goodreads with 26% of a total 41,761 ratings being 5 stars.